dhnt/dhnt/dhnt.md

 |u |v |w |x |y |z |

-Each character only and alway has one sound.
-The sound of the consonants follow their leading vowel characters.
+Each character only and always has one sound.
+The sound of the consonants follows their leading vowel characters in the same group.

 |Character|Sound like in English|
 |:-------:|:----------|